-Urethane casting is a low-cost production technique for the fabrication of rigid or rubber-like plastic parts.
-Suitable for prototypes and certain end-use parts, urethane casting does not require costly metal tooling, instead of using silicone molds to make a limited number of castings.
+Urethane casting is a low-cost molding process for the fabrication of rigid or rubber-like plastic parts.
+Suitable for prototypes and certain end-use parts, urethane casting does not require costly hard tooling, instead using silicone molds to make a limited number of castings.

 Customers have several options when it comes to urethane casting.
 In addition to the choice between rigid or flexible parts, they can easily add color to their castings — either during or after manufacturing — and can even use transparent materials to create items like clear electronics casings and presentation boxes.